 - Picasso Museum Barcelona

 - Concert hall Palau de la Música Catalana

-- Scenic Montjuïc with the Magic fountain, the Olympic Ring, concert hall Palau Sant Jordi, hiking routes to an amazing view and the Castle at the top
+- Scenic Montjuïc with hiking routes to an amazing view, the Magic fountain, Olympic Ring, plus concert hall Palau Sant Jordi, where we attended Florence & the Machine concert

 - The hill Tibidabo can be reached with a funicular for another great view overlooking Barcelona

 - And of course, let’s not forget, the harbor with the seaside

 I loved the description of this city from the website of Casa Batllò – „the one thing that you can certainly say about Barcelona is that art can be found where you least expect it, even under your shoes.“